Balochistan Govt To Initiate Modernization Of Agriculture - UrduPoint

 Balochistan Govt To Initiate Modernization Of Agriculture

-The province has huge potential in the agro sector but water scarcity and prolonged drought had badly destroyed the agriculture of the province, said spokesperson of Balochistan government, Liaquat Shahwani on Thursday.
+The province has huge potential in the agro sector but water scarcity and prolonged drought had badly destroyed the agriculture of the province, said spokesperson of Balochistan government, Liaquat Shahwani.

 The Balochistan government, he said was taking initiatives to resolve issues in agriculture sector in the province on priority basis.
 Shahwani said that agriculture is the backbone of country's economy and it provides 50 percent employment opportunities to the country's workforce.